How to use radical innovation in any industry

 Nearly all companies innovate in some way.
 Think of innovation like a scale or a spectrum.
 On one end are businesses that innovate just enough to survive.
 On the other end is radical innovation.
 To better understand radical innovation and how it differs from other types, let’s take a look at the entire innovation spectrum.

-Are businesses that typically sell an existing product, technology or service within an existing market.
+Incremental innovators are businesses that typically sell an existing product, technology or service within an existing market.
 They innovate as necessary to stay in the game and make a profit, but they prefer to remain relevant without causing an industry-wide stir.
 This is where most businesses fall on the spectrum – and is the opposite of radical innovation, which disrupts both the product or service and the market.

-Are businesses that create a new product or service to sell to an existing market.
+Disruptive innovators are businesses that create a new product or service to sell to an existing market.
 They’re often successful because they enter the low end of the market, snagging customers largely ignored by established companies.
 While not technically radical innovators, they do come close – and create big waves in their industry.

 Characteristics of radical innovation